Clinton and many helping hands got Huang to DNC

 Based on testimony at Wednesday’s Senate hearing on campaign fund-raising abuses, there were a number of boosters _ from President Clinton on down _ who urged Democratic Party operatives to hire John Huang:

-_August 1995, Little Rock, Ark., businessman Joe Giroir comes to the Democratic National Committee and urges DNC Chairman Don Fowler to hire Huang as a fund-raiser.
-Giroir is a partner with Huang’s former employer, Lippo, controlled by the Riady family of Indonesia, which has long-time ties to the Clintons.
+_August 1995, Little Rock, Ark., businessman Joe Giroir comes to the DNC and urges DNC chairman Don Fowler to hire Huang as a fund-raiser.
+Giroir is a partner with Huang’s former employer, the Lippo Group, in extensive business investments in China.
+Lippo is controlled by the Riady family of Indonesia, longtime supporters of the Clintons.

 _Fall 1995, deputy White House chief of staff Harold Ickes twice contacts the DNC to tout Huang.
-And Giroir business associate Mark Middleton and long-time Clinton backer and millionaire Truman Arnold of Texarkana, Texas, also push Huang to the DNC.
+Giroir business associate Mark Middleton and longtime Clinton backer and millionaire Truman Arnold of Texarkana, Texas, also push Huang to the DNC.

 _Nov.
-8, 1995, President Clinton contacts DNC Finance Chairman Marvin Rose to put in a good word for Huang.
+8, 1995, Clinton contacts DNC finance chairman Marvin Rose to put in a good word for Huang.

 _Nov.
 13, 1995, Huang gets a job interview with DNC officials and is hired.